 Past performers such as Flo Rida, Shawn Mendes, Ariana Grande, Justin Bieber, Alessia Cara, Demi Lovato, Rihanna, Fifth Harmony, Jonas Brothers, Britney Spears and Backstreet Boys have rocked the house at AAKD.

 Tennis superstars have included Venus and Serena Williams, Roger Federer, Novak Djokovic, Rafael Nadal, Maria Sharapova and Andy Murray, joined by celebrities including Ansel Elgort, Alec Baldwin, Nick Cannon, John Cena, Ellen DeGeneres, Will Ferrell, along with Michelle Obama.

-The free Grounds Festival offers interactive games, music and tennis activities for all ages and abilities to promote the many health benefits of tennis.
-The Grounds Festival also features a free concert with exciting up-and-coming talent on the Festival Stage powered by Radio Disney.
+The free Festival offers interactive games, music and tennis activities for all ages and abilities to promote the many health benefits of tennis.
+The Festival also features a free concert with exciting up-and-coming talent on the Festival Stage hosted by Radio Disney.

 About Arthur Ashe

 Arthur Ashe was a top ranked tennis player in the 1960s and 70s.
 Raised in the segregated South, he remains the only African American player ever to win the men’s singles title at Wimbledon, the Australian Open or the US Open.
 He was much more than an athlete though.
 His commitment to social justice, health and humanitarian issues left a mark on the world as indelible as his tennis was on the court.
 His legacy as a conscience leader, humanitarian, educator and athlete continues to have a positive effect on our society.